microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 }
 ```

-**NOTE:** This differs from the EnsurePackageSetIsReadyAsync() example checking if
+**NOTE:** This differs from the EnsurePackageSetReadyAsync() example checking if
-`EnsurePackageSetIsReadyAsync()` will need to do any work and prompting the user to confirm it's OK
+`EnsurePackageSetReadyAsync()` will need to do any work and prompting the user to confirm it's OK
 to proceed.

 ## 4.6.
 PackageRuntimeManager.AddPackageSet()